Dynamic beats fixed: On phase-based algorithms for file migration: Introduction

 Westbrook~\cite{westbrook-jcomp} constructed randomized strategies: a $3$-competitive algorithm against adaptive-online adversaries and a $(1+\phi)$-competitive algorithm (for $D$ tending to infinity) against oblivious adversaries, where $\phi \approx 1.618$ denotes the golden ratio.
 By the result of Ben-David et~al.~\cite{ben-david-algorithmica} this asserted \emph{the existence} of a deterministic algorithm with the competitive ratio at most $3 \cdot (1+\phi) \approx 7.854$.

 The first explicit deterministic construction was the $7$-competitive algorithm \textsc{Move-To-Min} (\textsc{Mtm}) by Awerbuch et al.~\cite{awerbuch-stoc}. \textsc{Mtm} operates in phases of length~$D$, during which the algorithm \emph{remains at a fixed position}.
-In the last step of a phase, \textsc{Mtm} migrates the file to a~point that minimizes the sum of distances to all requests $r_1,r_2,\ldots,r_D$ presented in the phase, i.e., to a minimizer of the function $f_\textnormal{MTM} (x) = \sum_{i=1}^D d(x,r_i)$.
+In the last step of a phase, \textsc{Mtm} migrates the file to a~point that minimizes the sum of distances to all requests $r_1,r_2,\ldots,r_D$ presented in the phase, i.e., to a~minimizer of the function $f_\textnormal{MTM} (x) = \sum_{i=1}^D d(x,r_i)$.

-The ratio has been subsequently improved by the algorithm \textsc{Move-To-Local-Min} (\MTLM) by Bartal et al.~\cite{bartal-tcs}. \MTLM works similarly to \textsc{Mtm}, but it changes the phase duration to $c_0 \cdot D$ for a constant $c_0$, and when computing the new position for the file, it also takes the migration distance into consideration.
+The ratio has been subsequently improved by the algorithm \textsc{Move-To-Local-Min} (\MTLM) by Bartal et al.~\cite{bartal-tcs}. \MTLM works similarly to \textsc{Mtm}, but it changes the phase duration to $c_0 \cdot D$ for a~constant $c_0$, and when computing the new position for the file, it also takes the migration distance into account.
 Namely, it chooses to migrate the file to a~point that minimizes the function

-where $v_\textnormal{MTLM}$ denotes the point at which \MTLM keeps its file during the phase.
+where $\vMTLM$ denotes the point at which \MTLM keeps its file during the phase.
 The algorithm is optimized by setting $c_0 \approx 1.841$ being the only positive root of the equation $3c^3 - 8c - 4 = 0$.
 For such $c$, the competitive ratio of \MTLM is $R_0 \approx 4.086$, where $R_0$ is the largest (real) root of the equation $R^3 - 5R^2 + 3R + 3 = 0$.
 Their analysis is tight.

 It is worth noting that most of the competitive ratios given above hold when $D$ tends to infinity.
-In particular, for \MTLM we assume that $c_0 \cdot D$ is an integer and the ratio of $1+\phi$ of Westbrook's algorithm~\cite{westbrook-jcomp} is achieved only in the limit.
+In particular, for \MTLM it is assumed that $c_0 \cdot D$ is an integer and the ratio of $1+\phi$ of Westbrook's algorithm~\cite{westbrook-jcomp} is achieved only in the limit.

 Better deterministic algorithms are known only for some specific graph topologies.
 There are $3$-competitive algorithms for uniform metrics and trees~\cite{black-cmu}, and $(3+1/D)$-competitive strategies for three-point metrics~\cite{matsubayashi-algorithmica}.
 Chrobak et al.~\cite{chrobak-jalgo} showed $2+1/(2D)$-competitive strategies for continuous trees and products of trees, e.g., for $\mathbb{R}^n$ with $\ell_1$ norm.
-Furthermore, a $(1+\phi)$-competitive algorithm for $\mathbb{R}^n$ under any norm was also given in~\cite{chrobak-jalgo}.
+Furthermore, they also gave a~$(1+\phi)$-competitive algorithm for $\mathbb{R}^n$ under any norm.

 A straightforward lower bound of $3$ for deterministic algorithms was given by Black and Sleator~\cite{black-cmu} and later adapted to randomized algorithms against adaptive-online adversaries by Westbrook~\cite{westbrook-jcomp}.
 The currently best lower bound for deterministic algorithms is due to Matsubayashi~\cite{matsubayashi-candar}, who showed a lower bound of $3+\eps$ that holds for any value of~$D$, where $\eps$ is a constant that does not depend on $D$.
 This renders the file migration problem one of the few natural problems, where a known lower bound on the competitive ratio of any deterministic algorithm is strictly larger than the competitive ratio of a randomized algorithm against an adaptive-online adversary.